Sally-Ng/DLND-Predict_Number_of_Bikeshare_Users/README.md

-## Project 1: Your first neural network
+## Predict Number of Bikeshare Users
 Language: Python(pandas, NumPy, Matplotlib) <br />
 Built and trained a Neural Network to predict the number of bikeshare users on a given day.